kschipul-mediacomcc/l5-stomp-queue/README.md

 Used for connecting to the Stomp server.

-## Special Installation directions (for incorporation with versions of Laravel 5.3 or greater).
+## Special Installation (for incorporation with versions of Laravel 5.3 or greater).

 ### Current LTS (as of March 2019) is 5.5.